 Acupressure is one of the most effective alternative therapies that is being used by many for treating common ailments.
 It works well for both adults and babies.
-However, for babies under three months of age, the pressure should be very light and gentle – just a few seconds on each pressure point should be enough to heal a baby.
+However, for babies under three months of age, the pressure should be very light and gentle.
+Just a few seconds on each pressure point should be enough to heal a baby.
 The session should not last for more than 10 to 20 minutes per day.
-But is it safe enough to be tried on babies?
-Read this article to tell you about acupressure therapy on babies, its benefits and more.
+But, is acupressure therapy really safe enough to be tried on babies?
+Read on to know more about acupressure therapy on babies, its benefits, and more.

 What Is Acupressure?

-Acupressure is an ancient therapy in which pressure is applied to specific pressure points on the body which heals ailments and provides relief.
-When you apply pressure to these specific points known as “reflex points”, the body part connected to that reflex point gets relief from the pain, thereby curing the ailment.
-Acupressure has become very common.
-Nowadays people prefer it more since the treatment requires no drug intake and is also non-invasive, unlike acupuncture.
+Acupressure is an ancient therapy in which pressure is applied to specific pressure points on the body, which heals ailments and provides relief.
+When you apply pressure to these specific points, known as “reflex points”, the body part or organ connected to that reflex point gets relief from the pain, thereby curing the ailment.
+Acupressure has become very common, and nowadays people prefer it more than traditional treatments, as it requires no drug intake, and is also non-invasive, unlike acupuncture.

 Is Acupressure Treatment Safe for Your Child?

 Acupressure therapy is an absolutely safe way of treating and healing a child from basic ailments.
-It has been observed that babies can be more easily treated through this alternative treatment form since they are high on energy and the level of toxins in their body is much less to that of adults.
+It has been observed that babies can be more easily treated through this alternative treatment form, since they are high on energy, and the level of toxins in their body is much less than that in adults.
 However, it is imperative to use the right technique and press upon the correct reflex points to get a therapeutic effect.
-If not done the correct way, it will not give the said results.
+If not done the correct way, it will not give the desired results.

 Benefits of Acupressure for Infants

-Acupressure, also known as Reflexology, is a great way to treat an ailment, not just in adults but in children as well.
-It also helps a mother and child bond (if practised by the mother) since the therapy requires pressing on certain pressure points.
-Listed below are some ailments and disorders in which acupressure can prove to be beneficial.
+Acupressure, also known as reflexology, is a great way to treat an ailment, not just in adults but in children as well.
+It also helps a mother and child bond (if practiced by the mother), since the therapy requires pressing on certain pressure points on the skin.
+Listed below are some ailments and disorders for which acupressure can prove to be beneficial.

 - Acupressure for constipation in babies is highly recommended if you do not want to give any medication.